-As discussed in Note 1 to the financial statements, in 2022, the Station adopted new accounting guidance for accounting for leases.
+As discussed in Note 1 to the financial statements, in 2023, the Station adopted new accounting guidance for accounting for subscription-based information technology arrangements.
 Our opinion is not modified with respect to this matter.

 As discussed in Note 1, the accompanying financial statements of the Station are intended to present the financial position, changes in financial position, and cash flows of only the activities of the Station.
-They do not purport to, and do not, present fairly the financial position of The University of Oklahoma as of June 30, 2022 and the changes in its financial position or its cash flows for the year then ended, in accordance with accounting principles generally accepted in the United States of America.
+They do not purport to, and do not, present fairly the financial position of The University of Oklahoma as of June 30, 2023 and the changes in its financial position or its cash flows for the year then ended, in accordance with accounting principles generally accepted in the United States of America.
 Our opinion is not modified with respect to this matter.